chibiboba/JS-120/JS 129/Specifics Study Guide.md

 ##### **Object Creation Patterns**

+1. Prototypal inhertiance

-1. Implement an `ancestors` method that returns the prototype chain (ancestors) of a calling object as an array of object names.
+   Implement an `ancestors` method that returns the prototype chain (ancestors) of a calling object as an array of object names.
 Here's an example output:

    ```js
    // name property added to make objects easier to identify